akdavid4real/pawmundo-backend/README.md

 ## 🎯 Overview

-PawPromise is a modern pet management platform that helps pet owners track their pets' health, schedule appointments, manage medical records, and connect with veterinarians.
+PawMundo is a modern pet management platform that helps pet owners track their pets' health, schedule appointments, manage medical records, and connect with veterinarians.
 Built with a modular monolith architecture using NestJS, it provides a scalable and maintainable solution for comprehensive pet care management.

 ### Key Capabilities